tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 This confirms that both peers are operating with the same updated traffic keys and completes an authenticated transition after the EKU.

-To prevent cryptographic state ambiguity, the following constraints apply:

-* A TLS server MUST NOT initiate a post-handshake CertificateRequest while an EKU exchange is in progress.
-* If a CertificateRequest has been sent but the corresponding Finished message has not yet been received, the peers MUST NOT initiate an EKU exchange.

 ## Exported Authenticators

 This document updates Section 5.1 of {{!RFC9261}} to specify that, after an